Chris Jericho: World Television Champion (1998–1999)

 On August 10, Jericho defeated Stevie Ray to win the World Television Championship (Stevie Ray substituting for the champion Booker T).
 Soon afterward, Jericho repeatedly called out WCW World Heavyweight Champion Goldberg in an attempt to begin a feud with him, but never actually wrestled him.
 Jericho cites Eric Bischoff, Goldberg and Hulk Hogan's refusal to book Jericho in a pay-per-view squash match loss against Goldberg, which Jericho felt would be a big draw, as a major reason for leaving the company.

 On November 30, Jericho lost the World Television Championship to Konnan.
 In early 1999, Jericho began a feud with Perry Saturn.
 The feud saw Jericho and Saturn instigating bizarre stipulation matches, such as at Souled Out, where Jericho defeated Saturn in a "loser must wear a dress" match.
 At SuperBrawl IX, Jericho and Saturn wrestled in a "dress" match which Jericho won.
 Saturn finally defeated Jericho at Uncensored in a Dog Collar match.
 Jericho alternated between WCW and a number of Japanese tours before he signed a contract with the World Wrestling Federation (WWF) on June 30.
 Jericho's final WCW match came during a Peoria, Illinois, house show July 21, where he and Eddie Guerrero lost to Billy Kidman and Rey Mysterio Jr. in a tag team match.

 Fifteen years after Jericho's departure from WCW, his best known entrance music within the company, "One Crazed Anarchist", lent its name to the second single from his band Fozzy's 2014 album, Do You Wanna Start a War.

-New Japan Pro-Wrestling (1997–1998)
+New Japan Pro-Wrestling (1997, 1998)

 In January 1997, Jericho made his debut for New Japan Pro-Wrestling (NJPW), who had a working agreement with WCW, as Super Liger, the masked nemesis of Jyushin Thunder Liger.
-According to Jericho, Super Liger's first match against Koji Kanemoto at Wrestling World 1997 was so poorly received that the gimmick was dropped instantly.
+According to Jericho, Super Liger's first match against Koji Kanemoto at Wrestling World 1997 in the Tokyo Dome was so poorly received that the gimmick was dropped instantly.
 Jericho botched several moves in the match and complained he had difficulty seeing through the mask.

+Jericho subsequently spent the next several months working for NJPW unmasked as Chris Jericho.
+He frequently teamed with fellow WCW wrestler Scotty Riggs and with his former opponent Kanemoto, facing wrestlers such as Liger, El Samurai, and Norio Honaga.
+In May 1997, he competed in the Best of the Super Juniors IV tournament, placing joint second in block B. His stint ended in September 1997 when he was recalled by WCW; his final match, held in the Nippon Budokan, saw him team with Kanemoto and Dr. Wagner Jr. in a loss to Liger, El Samurai, and Wild Pegasus.

-The following six months, Jericho worked for New Japan unmasked, before being called back by WCW.
-On September 23, 1998, Jericho made a one-night-only return to NJPW at that years Big Wednesday show, teaming with Black Tiger against IWGP Junior Heavyweight Tag Team Champions Shinjiro Otani and Tatsuhito Takaiwa in a title match, which Jericho and Tiger lost.
+On September 23, 1998, Jericho made a one night return to NJPW at that year's Big Wednesday show, teaming with Black Tiger to unsuccessfully challenge IWGP Junior Heavyweight Tag Team Champions Shinjiro Otani and Tatsuhito Takaiwa.